 The Nystuens were family friends and clients of longtime Exchangite Bob Holder.
-Because they had no other living family members, Bob spoke to Merrill and Janet about the foundation and its benevolence to local non-profit agencies and support of youth and education.
-He also explained to them the ideals of the National Exchange Club and its programs of service in support of youth, community service, Americanism and the prevention of child abuse, all beliefs and causes dear to Merrill and Janet's hearts.
+Because they had no other living family members, Bob spoke to Merrill and Janet about the foundation and its benevolence to local non-profit agencies, youth and education.
+He also explained to them the ideals of National Exchange Club and its programs of service in support of youth, community service, Americanism and the prevention of child abuse, all beliefs and causes dear to Merrill and Janet's hearts.

 Upon receiving this gift, the foundation board worked diligently to create a funding policy and a purpose for distributing the earnings from the invested principal of the Nystuen estate.
-The intent of the Nystuen bequest and the ideals of Exchange Clubs motto "Unity In Service" were incorporated in those policies and were incorporated into the Foundation's mission statement adopted at the foundation retreat in September 2011.
+The intent of the Nystuen bequest and the ideals of Exchange Clubs motto "Unity In Service" were incorporated into the Foundation's mission statement adopted in September 2011.